 - Bleeding.
-It affects up to half of people on ECMO and may be serious.
+It affects up to a third of people on ECMO and may be serious.
 Blood thinning meds prescribed for ECMO can add to the problem.
 It could result from surgical wounds or other causes.
-You may need to surgery to find and fix the problem and look for bleeding into body cavities (hemorrhaging).
+You may need surgery to find and fix the problem and look for bleeding into body cavities (hemorrhaging).

 - Blood clots: These can break loose and go to your lungs or brain, which can be life-threatening.
 Though blood clots affect up to 70% of people on ECMO, your health care team can usually prevent problems by keeping a close watch on you and quickly treating clots that form either in your body or in the ECMO machine’s tubes.